Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 <!-- Take a free, ~5 min test here -->

-<p class="firstLetter"> Ever felt misunderstood or not understand something about someone else?
-Well, there is a personality system called the Enneagram that can help by offering a framework for understanding a person's core fears and motivations.</p>
+<p class="firstLetter"> Ever felt misunderstood or did not understand something about someone else?
+A personality system called the Enneagram can help by offering a framework for understanding a person's core fears and motivations.</p>

 I remember how life was before I discovered my enneagram type.
 My wife and I often had disagreements we couldn't resolve.
-We would argue about who was right, disagreeing over facts and trying to impose our own versions of the truth on each other.
-When we felt right about something we did not slow down to consider each other's perspectives.
-The Enneagram helped us slow down and we used it as a tool to see into each other's inner world.
-We used it not only to resolve our one conflict but we continue to use it and it has we helped us become more of a team.
+We would argue about who was right, disagreeing over facts and trying to impose our versions of the truth on each other.
+We did not slow down to consider each other's perspectives when we felt right about something.
+The Enneagram helped us slow down, and we used it as a tool to see into each other's inner world.
+We used it not only to resolve our one conflict, but we continue to use it, which has helped us become more of a team.

 In this guide, I'll simplify the complex world of the Enneagram.
-I'll show you exactly how to determine your type, so that you can understand yourself and others better.
+I'll show you exactly how to determine your type so that you can understand yourself and others better.

 ## Enneagram Overview